 Idiot's guide" to Soldering

 A small tip: Whenever you remove insulation from a wire, apply a coat of solder to the exposed end.
-It will be much easier
+It will be much easier to handle after that.

-Amount of Solder to be used
+Correct amount of Solder to be used:

 a) Minimum amount of solder